parkeston/Chip-And-Dale/README.md

 # Chip-And-Dale
-Testing of custom 2D physics in a simmple arcade-like game setup.
+Testing of custom 2D physics in a simple arcade-like game setup.